-This melted fat should naturally braise the beef as it smokes, keeping the meat juicy and moist.
+This melted fat should naturally braise the beef as it smokes on the drip pan, keeping the meat juicy and moist.

-Further, the fat cap protects the brisket from the heat coming from the top of the smoker.
-Particularly in offset smokers, where the heat comes from the top, the fat will protect the meat from drying out.
+Further, the brisket fat cap protects it from the heat from the smoker's top.
+Particularly in offset smokers, where the heat comes from the top, the fat cap will protect the meat from drying out.

 In a non-offset smoker, if you are looking for a thicker bark on the bottom of your brisket, then cook fat side up.
 The heat rising up against the unprotected underside of the meat will create a fuller bark.

 The biggest con about smoking brisket with the fat side up is that its main advantage, the moistened brisket due to fat rendering, really is a complete myth.

 After all, meat is a muscle, and muscle is a water-dense organ .
 Just as oil and water don't mix, neither do fat and muscle.